-Make sure sonarqube account is the owner of the content.
+Make sure the sonarqube account is the owner of the content.

 sudo chown -R sonarqube:sonarqube /opt/sonarqube

 With SonarQube content downloaded, go and configure its configuration file.
-Run the commands below to open its main config file.
+Then, run the commands below to open its main config file.

 sudo nano /opt/sonarqube/conf/sonar.properties

-Make the highlighted lines in the file by adding the database name and account name created above.
+Make the highlighted lines in the file by adding the database and account names created above.